sum1won/summod/README.md

 Lord Warden: mapmove 1->2, +H1

-Knight of Man: 45->35 gold, rescost(base) 20->15
+Knight of Man: 45->35 gold, (base)rescost 20->15

 (New Unit) Knight Commander of Man, 60 gold

-Knight of Avalon: 65->50 gold, rescost(base) 25->19, +recruitable in sufficiently magical forted forests
+Knight of Avalon: 65->50 gold, (base)rescost 25->19, +recruitable in sufficiently magical forted forests

-Knight Commander of Avalon: 126->115 gold, rescost(base) 25->19
+Knight Commander of Avalon: 126->115 gold, (base)rescost 25->19

 *Round Table Implementation (Knights of Avalon and Knight Commanders of Avalon can turn into Knights of the Round Table).